Flexible Representative Democracy: An Introduction with Binary Issues: Difficulties of Representation

-\begin{proof} Our proof of the hardness of Max k-Coverage is a reduction from the NP-Hard problem of \textsc{Max k-cover} \cite{GaJo79,feige1998threshold}.
-The input to \textsc{max k-cover} is a set $U = \{x_1, \ldots, x_r\}$ of $r$ points, a collection $S = \{s^1, \ldots, s^m\}$ of subsets of $U$, and an integer $k$.
-The objective of \textsc{max k-cover} is to select $k$ subsets from $S$ such that their union has maximum cardinality.
-Given an instance $(U, S, k)$ of \textsc{max k-cover} we create an instance of Max k-Coverage as follows.
-For every point $x_i \in U$ create an issue $s^i$ and for every subset $s^l \in S$ create a candidate $c_l$.
-For all points $x_i$ and subsets $s^l$, if $x_i \in s^l$ then let $c^i_l = 1$, otherwise let $c^i_l = 0$.
-And let $k$ be the number of representatives we will elect.
-There is a one-to-one correspondence between the number of issues covered by our $k$ representatives and the cardinality of the corresponding subsets in the original max k-cover instance.
-Therefore, any set of $k$ candidates that maximizes coverage corresponds exactly to a collection of $k$ subsets in our \textsc{max k-cover} instance whose union has maximum cardinality. \end{proof}
+\begin{proof} Our proof of the hardness of Max $k$-Coverage is a straightforward Karp reduction via the NP-Hard problem of \textsc{MAX K-COVER}~\citep{feige1998threshold}.
+The inputs to \textsc{MAX K-COVER} are a set $S = \{s^1, \ldots, s^r\}$ of $r$ points, a collection $C = \{c_1, \ldots, c_m\}$ of subsets of $S$, and an integer $k$.
+The objective of \textsc{MAX K-COVER} is to select $k$ subsets from $C$ such that their union has maximum cardinality.
+Given an instance $(S, C, k)$ of \textsc{MAX K-COVER}, we create an instance $(\tilde{S}, \tilde{C}, \tilde{P}_C, k)$ of Max $k$-Coverage as follows.

+For every point $s^i \in S$ create an issue $\tilde{s}^i \in \tilde{S}$, and for every subset $c_l \in C$ create a candidate $\tilde{c}_l \in \tilde{C}$.
+For all points $s^i \in S$ and subsets $c_l \in C$, if $s^i \in c_l$ then let $\tilde{c}_l^i = 1$, otherwise let $\tilde{c}_l^i = 0$.
+Let $k$ be the number of representatives to be elected.
+There is a one-to-one correspondence between the number of issues covered by out $k$ representatives and the cardinality of the corresponding subsets in the original \textsc{MAX K-COVER} instance.
+Therefore, any set of $k$ candidates that maximizes coverage corresponds exactly to a collection of $k$ subsets in our \textsc{MAX K-COVER} instance whose union has maximum cardinality.
-Note that if the majority view of the voters were known, coverage could be approximated deterministically in polynomial time within a factor of $1-1/e$ by a greedy algorithm, and this bound is tight \cite{feige1998threshold}.
-Therefore, none of our deterministic polynomial-time election rules can provide a better guarantee than this, although they may provide decent approximations in expectation.
-The proofs for the two theorems below follow directly, although non-trivially, from our proof for Max k-Coverage.

-\begin{theorem} If the outcome preferred by the majority of voters is known for every issue, Max $k$-Full Coverage is NP-hard. \end{theorem}

-\begin{proof} We now prove the hardness of Max k-Full Coverage by polynomial-time reduction from Max k-Coverage.
-To do this we construct an instance of Max k-Full Coverage by adding an additional candidate $\hat{c}$, adding $r+1$ additional issues to the original $r$ issues, and desire a set of $k+1$ candidates.
-We show that in this new instance of Max k-Full Coverage the additional candidate must be selected in any optimal solution because they are uniquely required to cover the $r+1$ added issues, and the remaining $k$ candidates in the solution set correspond exactly to the optimal $k$ candidates in the solution to our original Max k-Coverage instance.